 RECOMMENDED: Full guide to the best bars in Manchester

-Manchester cocktail bars
+Best cocktail bars in Manchester

 The Northern Quarter is home to many a decent cocktail joint, but the appeal of Apotheca is that it makes mixology both approachable and unintimidating for the masses – especially the hordes it welcomes at the weekend.
-Taking its name from the former apothecary it now calls home, the bar acts as a modern-day chemist to Manchester, with remedial pick-me-ups its forte.
+Taking its name from the former apothecary it calls home, the bar acts as a modern-day chemist to Manchester, with remedial pick-me-ups its forte.

 Beetham Tower is an imposing landmark and its location on the site of Manchester’s old Roman fort means that all roads into the city seem to head straight for it.
-From traditional favourites to complex creations with dry ice wafting out of them, the drinks do not disappoint, and there’s a fine selection of wines and beers too.
+From traditional favourites to complex creations with dry ice wafting out of them, the drinks do not disappoint, and there’s a fine selection of wines and beers, too.